-In his book, The Mindful Brain, Daniel J. Siegel, Director of the Mindsight Institute, Co-Director of the UCLA Mindful Awareness Research Center and the author of several books, writes:
+In his book, The Mindful Brain: Reflection and Attunement in the Cultivation of Well-Being, Daniel J. Siegel, Director of the Mindsight Institute, Co-Director of the UCLA Mindful Awareness Research Center and the author of several books, writes:

 Mindfulness in its most general sense is about waking up from a life on automatic, and being sensitive to novelty in our everyday experiences.
 With mindful awareness the flow of energy and information that is our mind enters our conscious attention and we can both appreciate its contents and come to regulate its flow in a new way.
 Mindful awareness, as we will see, actually involves more than just simply being aware: It involves being aware of aspects of the mind itself.
 Instead of being on automatic and mindless, mindfulness helps us awaken, and by reflecting on the mind we are enabled to make choices and thus change becomes possible.

 Being mindful is not only being aware, it is being aware of awareness.
 It is approaching the present experience with a reflective awareness including the qualities of curiosity, openness, acceptance, and love.
 Siegel has coined the acronym COAL to remember these.

 In the book, Siegel quotes Jon Kabat Zinn as defining mindfulness as: “The awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment.”

 Another definition he offers which comes from The Innerkids Program, designed to teach young children basic mindfulness skills, is: “Being aware of what is happening as it is happening.”

 In mindfulness studies, there are five basic factors that tend to comprise mindfulness: